top of page

 3. A child must be able to participate comfortably in all usual program activities, including outdoor time.

-4. The child must be free of open oozing skin conditions unless:
+4. The child must be free of open oozing skin/mouth conditions unless:

 1. A health care provider signs a note stating that the condition is not contagious, &